UniMath/agda-unimath/src/foundation/perfect-images.lagda.md

     Σ A (λ a₀ → (Σ ℕ (λ n → ((iterate n (g ∘ f)) a₀ ＝ a) × ¬ (fiber g a₀))))
 ```

-If we assume law of excluded middle and `g` is embedding, we can prove that if
+If we assume the law of excluded middle and `g` is embedding, we can prove that
-`is-not-perfect-image a` does not hold, we have `is-perfect-image a`.
+if `is-not-perfect-image a` does not hold, we have `is-perfect-image a`.

 ```agda
 module _